 Jerry Fodor’s 1984 “Semantics, Wisconsin Style” gave the problem of distinguishing content-determining causes from non-content determining causes its best-known guise as “the disjunction problem”.
 How can a causal theory of content say that “X” has the non-disjunctive content dog, rather than the disjunctive content dog-or-blow-to-the-head, when both dogs and blows to the head cause instances of “X”?
 By 1987, in Psychosemantics, Fodor published his first attempt at an alternative method of solving the disjunction problem, the Asymmetric (Causal) Dependency Theory.
 This theory was further refined for the title essay in Fodor’s 1990 book A Theory of Content and Other Essays.

 Although these causal theories have subsequently spawned a significant critical literature, other related causal theories have also been advanced.
 Two of these are teleosemantic theories that are sometimes contrasted with causal theories.
-(Cf., e.g., Papineau (1984), Millikan (1989), and Teleological Theories of Mental Content.)
-Other more purely causal theories are Dan Lloyd's (1987, 1989) Dialectical Theory of Representation, Robert Rupert's (1999) Best Test Theory (see section 3.5 below), Marius Usher's (2001) Statistical Referential Theory, and Dan Ryder's (2004) SINBAD neurosemantics.
+(Cf., e.g., Papineau (1984), Millikan (1989), and the entry on teleological theories of mental content.)
+Other more purely causal theories are Dan Lloyd’s (1987, 1989) Dialectical Theory of Representation, Robert Rupert’s (1999) Best Test Theory (see section 3.5 below), Marius Usher’s (2001) Statistical Referential Theory, and Dan Ryder’s (2004) SINBAD neurosemantics.

 Causal theories of mental content are typically developed in the context of four principal assumptions.
 First, they typically presuppose that there is a difference between derived and underived meaning.
 Normal humans can use one thing, such as “%”, to mean percent.
 They can use certain large red octagons to mean that one is to stop at an intersection.
 In such cases, there are collective arrangements that confer relatively specific meanings on relatively specific objects.
 In the case of human minds, however, it is proposed that thoughts can have the meanings or contents they do without recourse to collective arrangements.
 It is possible to think about percentage or ways of negotiating intersections prior to collective social arrangements.
 It, therefore, appears that the contents of our thoughts do not acquire the content they do in the way that “%” and certain large red octagons do.
 Causal theories of mental content presuppose that mental contents are underived, hence attempt to explain how underived meaning arises.

-Fourth, it is commonly presupposed that naturalistic analyses of non-natural, non-derived meanings will apply, in the first instance, to the contents of thought.
+Fourth, it is commonly presupposed that naturalistic analyses of non-natural, underived meanings will apply, in the first instance, to the contents of thought.
 The physical items “X” that are supposed to be bearers of causally determined content will, therefore, be something like the firings of a particular neuron or set of neurons.
 These contents of thoughts are said to be captured in what is sometimes called a “language of thought” or “mentalese.”
 The contents of items in natural languages, such as English, Japanese, and French, will then be given a separate analysis, presumably in terms of a naturalistic account of non-natural derived meanings.
 It is, of course, possible to suppose that it is natural language, or some other system of communication, that first develops content, which can then serve as a basis upon which to provide an account of mental content.
-Among the reasons that threaten this order of dependency is that fact that cognitive agents appear to have evolved before systems of communication.
-In addition, although some social animals may have systems of communication complex enough to support the genesis of mental content, other non-social animals may not.
+Among the reasons that threaten this order of dependency is the fact that cognitive agents appear to have evolved before systems of communication.
+Another reason is that human infants at least appear to have some sophisticated cognitive capacities involving mental representation, before they speak or understand natural languages.
+Yet another reason is that, although some social animals may have systems of communication complex enough to support the genesis of mental content, other non-social cognizing animals may not.

 The unifying inspiration for causal theories of mental content is that some syntactic item “X” means X because “X”s are caused by Xs.
 Matters cannot be this simple, however, since in general one expects that some causes of “X” are not among the content-specifying causes of “X”s.
 There are numerous examples illustrating this point, each illustrating a kind of cause that must not typically be among the content-determining causes of “X”: